Bonnie Fournier PhD, MSc, BSN, RN

 Population Health Invention Research

 Community Based Participatory Research

-Primary Investigator- PhD dissertation Building Knowledge and Capacity to Support Healthy Eating and Active Living Policies in the Canadian Arctic.
-2015-2016.
-Intervention case study design- qualitative exploratory to assess policy readiness, policy options, barriers and to develop and evaluate a community driven policy tool kit.
+PI: Fournier, B. PhD dissertation Building Knowledge and Capacity to Support Healthy Eating and Active Living Policies in the Canadian Arctic.
+2014-2016.

-The experience of orphaned children, HIV sero-positive children living in Manna Rescue Home, Fort Portal, Uganda, 2010.
-Unfunded.
+PI: Bridge, A, CoPI: Fournier, B. The experience of orphaned children, HIV sero-positive children living in Manna Rescue Home, Fort Portal, Uganda, 2010-2012.
 A qualitative pilot study, photovoice was used as a participatory action research (PAR) method to explore the experience of orphaned, HIV sero-positive children aged 12 and older, living in a group home setting in Fort Portal, Uganda.
-Presentations at the local and international level conducted.

 EducationPhD University of Alberta, Faculty of Nursing